Here are some great resources to learn more about PrEP!

 Here are some resources to learn more about PEP:

-If you have been exposed to HIV and need PEP treatment, immediately call Rusty Chambless at (318) 582-3586 to make arrangements.
-If Rusty is not available, call our main number at (318) 325-1092.
-If our office is closed, please go to the nearest emergency room.
+If you have been exposed to HIV and need PEP treatment, immediately call our office at (318) 325-1092 to make arrangements.
+If our office is closed, please go to the nearest emergency room – be sure to start PEP within 72 hours of your possible exposure.